The category of reduced orbifolds in local charts: Reduced orbifolds, groupoids, and pseudogroups

-In the following example we construct two orbifolds with the same underlying topological space.
+In the following example we provide two orbifolds with the same underlying topological space.
 These orbifolds are particularly simple since both orbifold structures have one-chart-representatives.
-Despite their simplicity they serve as motivating examples for several definitions in this manuscript.
+Despite their simplicity they serve as motivating examples for several definitions in this paper.

 \begin{example} Let $Q\sceq [0,1)$ be endowed with the induced topology of $\R$.
 The map

 is a homeomorphism.
 Further the map $\pr\co (-1,1) \to [0,1)$, $x\mapsto |x|$, induces a homeomorphism ${\{\pm\id \}}\backslash (-1,1) \to Q$.
 Then